J-CF-Leung/Study_Vault/Physics/Quantum Mechanics/Time-Independent Approximation Methods.md

 - In the _semiclassical regime_, take $\hbar S''\ll S'^{2}$

 - This gives $S'=\pm \hbar k$
+	- As expected, in comparison to the _classical wave_

 - _Iterating_, one gets:
 $$S'\approx \pm \hbar k +\frac{i\hbar}{2} \frac{k'(x)}{k}$$